coderunnerone1/APCS-ProjectStem/README.md

 ## 📝 Contributing

-Notice a typo or error?
-Feel free to create an [issue](https://github.com/ricky8k/APCSA-ProjectStem/issues/new)!

-Please note that support will **not** be provided for code that does not work in newer lessons.
+Create an issue if the code does not work, I will provide support for the code only if you create an issue, Please also create an issue if the code is outdated, I am providing support for the new code

 ## 📜 License